wgmo/graphtik/docs/source/arch.rst

         corresponding `network`\s.

         ..
 Tip::
-            - Use :class:`.operation` builder class to construct :class:`.FunctionalOperation` instances.
+            - Use :func:`.operation` factory to construct :class:`.FunctionalOperation` instances.
             - Use :func:`~.graphtik.compose()` factory to prepare the `net` internally, and build :class:`.NetworkOperation` instances.